lowkeylabs/cmsc408-course-admin/fa2024/quizzes/q1-pre-class-survey.md

 c) I'm comfy with either.

-1. Which learning method works best for you?
+1. Which learning method(s) works best for you?
 (Select all that apply) [*] Lectures
 [ ] Hands-on projects
 [ ] Group discussions